petermcd/Dependency-Visualiser/README.md

 # Dependency Visualiser

-## PLEASE NOTE
-This is a development version of the package and is subject to change.
-This version has considerable differences to that of 1.0.0 and as such may form the basis of version 2.0.0.

 With any modern PHP project, the number of dependencies can grow almost exponentially.
 Keeping track can be a difficult task, especially when those dependencies have a large number of sub